volusion/element-documentation/explanations/keeping-your-site-fast/README.md

 Related to the previous advice, if you have five blocks in your page, and each one has the `lodash` library installed, you will be bundling that library five times.
 Instead, follow the advice presented previously and add the `lodash` dependency once as a script in the head of the html.
+If multiple blocks load the same script, Element is smart enough to only load it once.

 In case you are unsure, installing a dependency means running `npm install dep_name` and then importing your dependency in your block code.